marcelkornblum/sn-rfcs/text/0004-hosting.md

 ## Secrets
 [Secrets]: #secrets

-.env

-dashlane
+**Never commit your secrets to the repo** (except perhaps ones that are only valid on a dev environment, but even then ideally don't commit them).

+On most projects the easiest thing to do is to keep them in an `.env` file and use code in the project to make them available.
+If you do this ensure that the file does not get committed, though it's best practice to make and version a `.env.sample` file that has all the required keys in it, to make life easier for people.

+You also need to keep all the secrets you manage this way in Dashlane: create a secure note and copy the env file contents in along with any other bits and pieces needed.
+Name the note with the project name and ideally number, and share it with the Technology group.

+It's OK to keep secrets in CircleCI's Environment variables area (you'll need to anyway) or in GCP's or AWS's Secret Manager modules.

 ## Domains
 [Domains]: #domains

- which should be in the same AWS account as the project.
+Project-specific bought domains should be managed in Route53, in the same AWS account as the project.
 You can [buy a domain on AWS](https://aws.amazon.com/getting-started/tutorials/get-a-domain/) or [move the DNS to AWS](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/migrate-dns-domain-in-use.html) if you already own the domain.
+If the name is not available in Route53 please use name.com using the company account, and manage the DNS on Route53.

+It's bad practice to speculatively buy a domain on behalf of a client.

 ## Account or folder structure
 [Account or folder structure]: #account-folder-structure